Wellsville, Ohio: History

-Early history and establishment

-In 1770, George Washington with his friend and personal surveyor, William Crawford, embarked on a journey down the Ohio River from Pittsburgh for the purpose of viewing lands to be apportioned among soldiers who had served in the French and Indian War.
-They are reported to have surveyed the Wellsville area, just north of Yellow Creek in 1770, and it was noted in his journal that it was good bottom land.

-The Yellow Creek Massacre occurred near Wellsville in 1774.
-A group of Virginian settlers killed the relatives of a prominent Iroquois leader, Logan, who was camped on Yellow Creek.
+In 1770, George Washington, accompanied by his friend and personal surveyor William Crawford, embarked on a journey down the Ohio River from Pittsburgh to inspect lands designated for apportionment to soldiers who had served in the French and Indian War.
+They are reported to have surveyed the Wellsville area, just north of Yellow Creek, and Washington noted in his journal that it was good bottomland.
+In 1774, the Yellow Creek massacre occurred near Wellsville when a group of Virginian settlers killed the relatives of prominent Mingo leader Logan, who was camped on Yellow Creek.
 Logan took revenge, resulting in Lord Dunmore's War.

-James Clark and William Wells first settled in the area in 1795.
-Although they had to leave for a while due to Native American attacks in the area, they returned between 1797 and 1800.
-Wellsville was founded in 1797 by William Wells, a Pennsylvanian, and former justice of the Territory Northwest of the River Ohio.
+William Wells and his father-in-law, James Clark, are said to have first settled the area in 1795 after the Treaty of Greenville.
+They left for a time due to Native American attacks but returned permanently to farm in 1797.
 Wellsville's first school and church were also established before 1800.
 A barn built in 1807 by the Aten family was moved to Hale Farm and Village in Bath, Ohio.

-19th century to present

-In 1814, a turnpike road was built to Lisbon, and in 1816, a post office was established with John J. Feehan serving as postmaster.
-In the 1820s, the first Methodist Episcopal Church was organized by Rev. John Callahan in the house of William Wells.
+In 1814, a turnpike road was built to Lisbon, Ohio, and in 1816, a post office was established with John J. Feehan serving as postmaster.

+Wells was a native of Bedford County, Pennsylvania, and a judge in nearby Steubenville, Ohio.
+He laid out Wellsville in 1820 and formally platted the community by October 1823.
+The initial site was bounded by the current Third and Fifth Streets, between Riverside Avenue and Commerce Street.
+In the 1820s, the first Methodist Episcopal Church was organized by Reverend John Callahan in the house of Wells.
 This is supposed to be the first Methodist Episcopal Church organized in Ohio.
 Shortly thereafter, Joseph Wells founded the Methodist Protestant Church.

-Wellsville finally took shape around 1823, when William Wells recorded that lots had been laid out for planned settlement.
-The initial site was bounded by the current Third and Fifth Streets, between Riverside Avenue and Commerce Street (although at the time they had different names.)
 In 1836, a foundry was opened to make steamboat machinery.
-It later became known as the Stevenson Company, and produced brick-making machinery.
-It still exists today as a fabrication and machine shop.
+It later became known as the Stevenson Company and produced brick-making machinery.
 Wellsville was incorporated as a village in 1848.
-In 1852, the Cleveland & Pittsburgh Railroad (later acquired by the Pennsylvania Railroad) built a track from Hanover, Ohio, to Wellsville, and in 1856, it built a track from Wellsville to Rochester, Pennsylvania.
+In 1852, the Cleveland & Pittsburgh Railroad (later acquired by the Pennsylvania Railroad) built a track from Hanover, Ohio, to Wellsville, and in 1856 it built a track from Wellsville to Rochester, Pennsylvania.